Pratikshinde55/Terraform-aws-Count/README.md

 ![vari](https://github.com/Pratikshinde55/Terraform-aws-Count_dynamically/assets/145910708/751ad7b1-e91a-4f84-9f71-5acf83b0b048)

+In terraform 'varible' we can't use terraform function, Because of this "locals" is used.

+max(): max function is used to retrieve maximum value .

+formatdate(): It's is terraform function which give format for date.

+timestamp(): It's terraform function which run in real time and give real time.

 ⚡Step-3:⚡

 Now, 1st use terraform init & then terraform apply command entire setup is launched, i give true value output is welcome show during apply command run. & current